marcellocirelli/ESRGUI/README.txt

-This is a GUI for the ESRGAN image upscaling script.
+This is a GUI for the ESRGAN image upscaling script written by xinntao.
 It's goal is to provide a user-friendly way to upscale images and game textures.

 Instructions: